Syslogine/syslogine/src/pages/terms.md

 - Non-infringement of intellectual property
 - Accuracy, reliability, or completeness of content
 - Uninterrupted or error-free operation
+- **Suitability for production environments**

 ### Limitation of Liability
 To the fullest extent permitted by law, Syslogine shall not be liable for:
 - Any indirect, incidental, special, or consequential damages
 - Loss of profits, data, or business interruption
 - Any damages resulting from your use or inability to use the Service
+- Any damages resulting from third-party advertisements or links
 - Any damages exceeding the amount paid by you (if any) for accessing the Service

 ## Third-Party Services

-Our Service may contain links to third-party websites or services.
+Our Service may contain links to third-party websites, services, or advertisements.
 We are not responsible for:
 - The content or practices of third-party services
 - Any transactions between you and third parties
 - The privacy policies of external services
+- **The content, accuracy, or practices of advertisers**

+**Advertising Disclaimer**: Third-party advertisements displayed on our Service are the sole responsibility of the advertisers.
+We do not endorse, guarantee, or assume responsibility for any advertised products or services.

 ## Termination